RePer-360: Releasing Perspective Priors for 360$^\circ$ Depth Estimation via Self-Modulation: Methodology

 To enable subsequent processing in the ERP domain, the calibrated cubemap features $\mathbf{F'}_{\text{CP}}$ are projected back to the original equirectangular coordinate system, producing the geometrically aligned features $\mathbf{F}_{\text{aligned}}$.
+After this projection, $\mathbf{F}_{\text{aligned}}$ has the same spatial layout as $\mathbf{F}_{\text{ERP}}$, so the two features can be adaptively combined.
 Building on this alignment, an adaptive gating mechanism performs region-aware feature selection.
 The gating weights are computed as: